-Rishi style mummy mask.
-Tiny gilded head with a falcon hovering above and enclosing the head with its feathered wings.
-The deceased is wearing a many layered broad-collar.
+Rishi style mummy mask with a tiny gilded head, above which is a falcon enclosing the head of the deceased with its feathered wings.
+The deceased is wearing a many layered broad-collar of colured beads.
 There is a depiction of a large pendant-winged scarab with outstretched wings hanging below the collar from two long decorated bands.
-In the bottom part is a 'bib' bearing six columns of inscription with the 'Htp-di-nsw' offering formula but the owner is not identified, as the 7th column is left blank without a name.
-On the inside of the mask is the representation of Isis and Nephthys.
-A Wedjat-eye of Horus within a rectangle is painted on each shoulder.
+In the bottom part is a 'bib' bearing six columns of inscription with the 'Htp-di-nsw' offering formula but the owner is not identified, as the seventh column is left blank without a name.
+On the inside of the mask is the representation of the goddesses Isis and Nephthys.
+A wedjat-eye of Horus within a rectangle is painted on each shoulder.
 The feather pattern may represent the protective wings of Isis or the winged Ba-personality of the deceased.
-The very small face and feather pattern are characteristic of a “trend” of the late 17th early 18th Dynasty.
-Types of masks such as this one are referred to as "Rishi" masks after the word "rishi" originally meaning “feathers” in Arabic and designating a decorative feather pattern typically found on the coffins of this period.
+The very small face and feather pattern are characteristic of a style that appeared in the late 17th early 18th Dynasty.
+Egyptologists call this feather pattern decoration "rishi", after the Arabic word for “feathers”.